deeforte/capstone-client/README.md

 ## Pitch

 As a craft beer enthusiast when I go to a restaurant I want to know what's on tap.
 This app is in the tourism category and open to the public(no sign in necessary).
-It is a site that travelers can check for a list of breweries in the area and what's on tap at a particular brewery.
+It is a site that travelers can check for a list of breweries near their travel destination to learn what's on tap at a particular brewery.

 Brewers signup/signin to register their brewery and list their craft beers.

 ## Unsolved problems or hurdles

-Improvements to styling.
+Improvements to styling are needed.